JoshuaPhillips64/geoenrich_weather_data/README.md

 # Weather Data Enrichment Project

 ## Goal
-This project aims to enrich a list of car accidents, characterized by addresses and timestamps, with weather data obtained from the NOAA's Weather API.
+Geoenrich a list of car accidents, characterized by addresses and timestamps, with weather data obtained from the NOAA's Weather API.

-## Project Operations
+## Project Steps
-The project consists of the following steps:

 1. **Address Processing**:
    - Reads a list of car accident addresses and timestamps.